-All data items should be provided in a single comma delimited (csv) file.
+All items should be provided in a single comma delimited (csv) file.
 A csv file has been sent out with this data manual to aid jurisdictions in compiling their quantitative data.
-This csv file includes headings for each data item within the data file, and data must be entered in line with the headings.
+This csv file includes headings for each variable within the data file, and data must be entered in line with the headings.